 Specimens will be rejected and returned to the originating site if the following conditions apply:

 - Specimen is submitted without a requisition.

 - Requisition is received without a specimen.

-- The patient name or other identifiying information on the specimen and requisitioin do not correspond.
+- The patient name or other identifying information on the specimen and requisition do not correspond.

 - The specimen is labeled appropriately but the requisition is not labeled.